 - to build relationships.

-The information collected by linking with members and the public is used by Council to review progress towards ARNNL's goals (ENDs) and to help identify any new issues which we should be focusing our attention.
+The information collected by linking with members and the public is used by Council to review progress towards ARNNL's goals (Strategic Outcomes) and to help identify any new issues which we should be focusing our attention.

 Members are invited to answer the linkage question (below) and to share your views on the goals Council has set for the ARNNL.